 Treatable Lesions

-Verruca-Freeze is cleared to treat 21 of the most common benign skin lesions.
+Verruca-Freeze® is FDA-approved for treatment of 21 of the most common benign skin lesions.
+Learn more about each lesion type below.

 Warts